AI for Ecommerce & Retail

 Quick wins (first week)

-- Install Tidio's free chatbot on your store today and program it to answer your top five support questions — you will see inbox volume drop within the first week without spending a dollar.
+- Turn on Tidio's free chatbot on your store today and load your return policy, shipping times, and top 5 FAQ answers — you'll see inbox volume drop within the first week without touching a single new conversation yourself.

 FAQ